amyyu11/CS31/README.md

-All projects from CS31 taken at UCLA Spring 2019 with Professor Smallberg.
+All projects from CS31 Introduction to Computer Science taken at UCLA Spring 2019 with Professor Smallberg.